FreerGit/Vanna/README.md

 ## Things to ponder upon

+TODO uninstall forticlient and thinlinc

+### Client id
 Right now there can be {0..uint32_max} clients, the client must keep track of the client id from the response.
 There is no way to remove clients from the table at this point, I could set a timeout on each entry?
 That would require the client to also know abou that timeout however, since it would need to send a new Join mesasge to get a new id.

+I could also just have the client generate a uuid and then do a join, if the uuid already exist (highly unlikely), then just generate a new one.

 ## Clients
 have a unique id (client_id), and they communcate only with the primary.